Overview

 Connection to Control System

-myonic works closely with Heidenhain (AMO) on all measuring system electronics.
-This enables efficient connection to a wide variety of control systems, cable outlets, cable lengths, threading, etc. Prototype solutions can be implemented at short notice.
+myonic works closely with Heidenhain (AMO) on all measuring-system electronics.
+This enables efficient connection to a wide variety of control systems, cable outlets, cable lengths, threading, and so on.
+Prototype solutions can be implemented at short notice.

-The best expertise on both mechanical and electronic aspects is available from a single source.
+The best expertise on both the mechanical and electronic sides is available from a single source.

 Delivery Condition

-myonic only supplies "the mechanical part", i.e. the bearing including the mounted measuring ring and thread in the outer ring for axial or radial scanning head mounting.
+myonic supplies only the "mechanical part", i.e. the bearing including the mounted measuring ring and the threads in the outer ring for axial or radial scanning-head mounting.

 Standard Configuration

-- Bearing is ready for installation of up to 2 measuring heads (can be mounted axially or radially on the outer ring)
+- The bearing is ready for the installation of up to 2 measuring heads (mountable axially or radially on the outer ring)

-- Required mounting threads are located on the outer ring (2 each for axial and radial)
+- The required mounting threads are located in the outer ring (2 each for axial and radial)

 Measuring Head Procurement